firebase-database

 1. Database Selection

-Choose Realtime Database when your app needs:
+Choose Realtime Database when the app needs:

 • Simple data models with simple lookups.